gwbres/adi-ad9546/README.md

 ```shell
 regmap.py --dump /tmp/output.json --bus 0 --slv 0x48
 ```

-* Use `--quiet` in both cases to disable the progress bar

 * It is possible to `--diff` an official json file from A&D tools, and a dumped one, mainly for debugging purposes.